 Note 2: Practicum assessments are filed in student folders and are always available for review.
 Assessments can also be reviewed with the advisor during advisor/advisee conferences.

 EDU 301.
 Guiding and Directing the Behavior of Young Children.
 3.

 This course presents guidance, counseling and discipline concepts within a framework of child development using developmentally appropriate practices.
-Prerequisite: Stage I.

 EDU 303.
-Children's Literature K-6.
+Children and Adolescent Literature.
 3.